caleb531/dotfiles/README.md

 ### Autocompletion

 I use Bash Completion 1.3 for tab autocompletion on the command line.
-I do not use version 2.0 because it requires Bash 4.2, which I cannot use (the reasons for which are given above).
+I do not use version 2.0 because it requires Bash 4.2.

-I also use a third-party script called [bash dyncompletion](http://fahdshariff.blogspot.com/2011/09/speeding-up-bash-profile-load-time.html), which preloads completions to improve startup performance significantly.
+I also use a third-party script called [bash dyncompletion](http://fahdshariff.blogspot.com/2011/09/speeding-up-bash-profile-load-time.html), which preloads completions as needed to improve startup performance significantly.

 ### Color highlighting